-- Reading newspaper is a must along with that other political and daily affairs containing journals, blogs, and magazines are also to be taken into consideration as this is a very important part and one should not fail in making this a part of their daily schedule
+- Reading newspapers is a must along with other political and daily affairs containing journals, blogs, and magazines are also to be taken into consideration as this is a very important part and one should not fail in making this a part of their daily schedule

 - Internet is not bad to use as it has many valuable resources to get access to which are hard to get in offline form, so one must be connected to the online world as well just keeping in mind the time they spend on it and for what reason.

 - One must keep their goal in mind and in front of their eyes so that their unconscious brain is also very aware of what all these efforts are being made and also this should remind the students to give their 100%